 - Never move an injured person unless leaving them in their position poses a greater threat to life.

 - If the accident is minor (no injuries), move vehicles to a safer location, such as the side of the road.
 Turn on hazard lights and place reflective triangles or flares around the vehicle.

-- As soon as you are able, contact American Collectors Insurance to report your claim.
+- As soon as you are able, contact your auto insurance company to begin the claims process.

 Why a Classic Car Crash is Different Than One Involving Your Daily Driver

 Vintage car wrecks will generally cost a lot more than one involving your daily driver, and they’re always more painful.
 After all, we know how passionate you are about your collector car.
 These vehicles are constructed with parts that are often difficult to find and, in some circumstances, impossible to replace from the original equipment manufacturer.
 Contacting your auto insurance company is only the beginning of the recovery process.
 There’s much more that you must do after you put down the phone.
 At American Collectors, we’ve been through this process many times, and know how difficult it can be.
 That’s why we’re here to help.

 For starters, you should document repair discussions/details thoroughly.
 Any restoration work or repairs must be documented , and the receipts should be presentable to your insurance company upon request.